 The fourth table revealed the most explosive food of all.
 We discovered a Phyllo pastry topped with a roasted tomato and finished with sautéed oyster mushrooms.
 Nothing sweet.
 All savory.
 A broken candelabrum served as a centerpiece.
 At table four, the sweet, but ultimately tumultuous, love of the relationship had finally run its course, and the salty behavior of the breakup had begun.

 I’m continually amazed by Digestible Feats.
-As a writer (I use that term loosely), I find it utterly fascinating how these culinary artists possess the ability to tell a story with taste, aroma, and touch.
-I struggle with words, which, so I’m told, are particularly well-suited to storytelling.
-Not only are these artists able to tell a story with little to no words at all, but the Digestible Feats artists to it so well that they put us traditional wordsmiths to shame.
+As a writer (and I use that term loosely), I find it utterly fascinating how these culinary artists possess the ability to tell a story with taste, aroma, and touch.
+I struggle with normal, boring old words, which, so I’m told, are particularly well-suited to storytelling.
+Not only are these artists able to tell a story with little to no words at all, but the Digestible Feats artists do it so well that they put some of us traditional wordsmiths to shame.

 With each Digestible Feats event, I lose myself more and more in sensory experiences.
 I hope that by the end of the Festival, I’m able to find my way back.